Wheels00/tw5-php-simple-sync/README.md

 ### Is it robust?

-No. I've used some very hacky regex to cobble this together
+Ummm.
+Improving (thanks to jtejkl's commits) but largly untested.

 ### Is it secure?

-No. There is zero authentication in this version
+No. There is zero authentication in this version.

 ### Is it compatible with Tiddlywiki 5.1.13?